-Take in one of Perth’s best city views and wildflower hotspots at Wireless Hill Park.
+Take in the view of Perth city and see wildflowers at Wireless Hill Park, just 15 kilometres from Perth.
 Delve into Aboriginal history and discover the communication station’s pivotal role in WW1 and WW2.

-The park is just 15 kilometres south of Perth’s Central Business District, off Canning Highway.
-You can drive directly to the top of the hill, where a breathtaking panorama of the city and Swan River awaits, or enjoy a leisurely walk on the many paths that crisscross the park.
+You can drive directly to the top of the hill, where a breathtaking panorama of the city and Swan River awaits or enjoy a leisurely walk on the many paths that crisscross the park.

-For thousands of years, this hill had been used by the local Noongar Aboriginal people as a lookout and smoke-signalling location.
+For thousands of years, this hill had was used by the local Nyoongar Aboriginal people as a lookout and smoke-signalling location.
 It later developed into one of Australia’s first radio technology centres in 1912.

 The former Applecross Wireless Station now houses the Wireless Hill Museum, which shares the site’s fascinating stories, including its pivotal wartime and maritime roles, and its involvement with NASA.

-Climb the old radio mast anchors for even better views over the city and surrounds, and enjoy the excellent picnic, barbecue and playground facilities.
+Climb the old radio mast anchors for better views over the city and surrounds, enjoy the excellent picnic, barbecue and playground facilities.